-The box defined under 3.2.2. shall be split in three sections (of similar size).
-A minimum luminous flux emitted from each section into the given viewing direction(s) shall be specified to achieve homogeneity comparable to the filament case, where filaments of typical size and position tolerance per category exist (see Annex 3).
+The box defined under 3.2.2. should be split in representative sections with limits for the luminous flux emitted from each section into the given viewing direction(s) should be specified to achieve a level of homogeneity comparable to the filament case, where usually minimum and maximum limits of filament dimension and position per category exist (see Annex 3A for categories used in light signalling devices only and Annex 3B for categories also used in road-illumination devices).